Pol-Buitrago/SynthAVSR/README.md

 #### Output:
 The function returns the predicted text based on the selected task type.

 ### Notes 📝
-- Ensure that the paths to your video and checkpoint is correctly set.
+- Ensure that the paths to your video and checkpoint are correctly set.
 - The video should contain a clear view of the speaker's face for accurate lip reading.
 - The audio should be synchronized with the video for best results.

 ## License 📜
 This project follows the AV-HuBERT LICENSE AGREEMENT by Meta Platforms, Inc. For full terms, see [LICENSE](link-to-license-file).